-There are six common individual planned giving strategies that you can explore.
-The five individual strategies in the outer circle can be integrated all together at any point in your life and also planned for in your estate:
+There are 6 common individual planned giving strategies that you can explore.
+The 5 individual strategies in the outer circle can be integrated together at any point in your life and also planned for in your estate:

-2. Donating Life-Insurance during your lifetime or after your lifetime
+- Donating life insurance during your lifetime or after your lifetime

-3. Assigning a charity as one of your RRSP/RRIF beneficiaries or contingent beneficiaries or even donating during your lifetime from your registered account directly to a charity or your own family foundation without needing to pay withholding tax
+- Assigning a charity as one of your RRSP/RRIF beneficiaries or contingent beneficiaries, or even donating during your lifetime from your registered account directly to a charity or your own family foundation (without needing to pay withholding tax)

-6. The last legacy focused conversation, in the middle, requires thought and planning now, but happens later, which is charitable giving in wills, also known as bequests.
+The last legacy-focused conversation, the circle in the middle, requires thought and planning now, but happens later.
+This is charitable giving in Wills, also known as bequests.

-You may have noticed a National campaign in Canada called Will Power, led by the Canadian Association of Gift Planners’ Foundation.
-Over 50% of Canadians do not have a will, and there is going to be a lot of conversation to encourage Canadian to create, update and leave a charitable gift in their will.
-I am a Founding Partner of the Will Power campaign and a Professional Advisors for the campaign and would invite a conversation to talk about your legacy planning!
+You may have heard of a national campaign in Canada called Will Power, led by the Canadian Association of Gift Planners’ Foundation.
+Over 50% of Canadians do not have a Will, and there is going to be a lot of conversation to encourage Canadians to create, update, and leave a charitable gift in their Wills.
+I am a Founding Partner of the Will Power campaign and a Professional Advisor for the campaign and would invite a conversation to talk about your Legacy Planning!

-Will Power shares that only 5% of Canadians leave a gift in their will, and with this national campaign, the long-term goal is to have 8.5% of Canadians leave a gift in their will by 2030.
-I know this sounds like a long time and a really small 3.5% increase, but that small increase will generate $40 Billion dollars of charitable gifts to our charity sector.
+Will Power shares that only 5% of Canadians leave a gift in their Will.
+With this national campaign, the long-term goal is to have 8.5% of Canadians leave a gift in their will by 2030.
+I know this sounds like a long time and a really small 3.5% increase, but that small increase will generate $40 billion of gifts to our charity sector.
 Visit www.willpower.ca for more information.
 It is a very easy website to use and has a lot of free resources on there.
 Start your conversation today and we work collaboratively with other Will Power Advisors to make sure your estate is planned out purposefully.

 The beauty of these individual planned giving instruments is that you can combine them in a strategic way to make your legacy and planned giving have an even larger impact than doing them individually.
 But a good place to start is by doing some of these individual gifts.

-2. Use Donor Advised Funds (DAFs) to create and maintain your family legacy.
+- Use Donor-Advised Funds (DAFs) to create and maintain your family legacy.
 DAFs are easy to administer and help keep family giving organized.
 They may also help solve capital gains tax burdens if you donate appreciated securities to your own DAF family foundation.